microsoft/vcpkg/.github/pull_request_template.md

 - [ ] The source code of the component installed comes from an authoritative source.
 - [ ] The generated "usage text" is accurate.
 See docs/examples/adding-an-explicit-usage.md for context.
 - [ ] The version database is fixed by rerunning `./vcpkg x-add-version --all` and committing the result.
+- [ ] Only one version is in the new port's versions file.
+- [ ] Only one version is added to each modified port's versions file.

 END OF NEW PORT CHECKLIST (delete this line) -->